Arron-dong/LSRE-Mingda-Chen/Seminars/Seminarnotes.md

 Dec 3, 2016：Updated the result of homework of Seminars four, I thought I already updated it early...

+Jan 10，2017：Read more and think more, make some change based on the feedback.

 Seminars One
 ———————————————————————————————————————————————————————